bgguna/profile/readme.md

 # bogdan.guna.me

-This project is a web application designed to host & serve my personal website.
+This is a simple web application through which I can present my recent work and for people to contact me.

 ## Tech Stack

-* backend: Ruby on Rails
+* backend: Go
 * frontend: Vue.js
 * storage: SQLite